flatironinstitute/nemos/docs/quickstart.md

 ### Interactions with `scikit-learn`

 As previously mentioned, `nemos` GLM conforms to the `scikit-learn` API for estimators.
-As a consequence, you can retrieve the all the parameters and set any of them using the `get_param` and `set_param` methods.
+As a consequence, you can retrieve all the parameters and set any of them using the `get_param` and `set_param` methods.

 ```python
 import nemos as nmo